 Honestly, you just have to decide that enough is enough.

-For me, I procrastinated to the point where I was unhealthy, unhappy and just completely overwhelmed.
+I procrastinated to the point where I was unhealthy, unhappy, and just completely overwhelmed.

 It took hitting rock bottom for me to realize that something had to change.

-The reason I got started was because I realized that if” I always did what I had always done, I would always get what I always got.”
+The reason I got started was that I realized that if I always did what I had always done, I would always get what I always got.

-So decide in this moment that you are ready to get started.
+So decide at this moment that you are ready to get started.

 How do you attack clutter?

-A battle isn’t won in day.
-Instead it takes a series of strategic and specific steps to win.
+A battle isn’t won in a day.
+Instead, it takes a series of strategic and specific steps to win.